Super Smash Bros. Melee

 Mario-related trophies

 Super Smash Bros.
 Melee includes a trophy collecting side quest.
-There are 290 trophies in all (in the English version), and 65 of them are Mario-related.
+There are 290 trophies in all (in the English version), and 70 of them come from the Mario or Donkey Kong series.
 Be sure to check the tips page if you're having trouble finding some of these trophies.

 Baby Bowser